 wake-up receiver (WURx): A companion receiver to a primary connectivity radio with the capability to receive WUR PPDU.

+wake-up radio (WUR) Mode: A negotiation status between a WUR AP and a WUR non-AP STA such that the WURx of the WUR non-AP STA alternates between WURx awake state and WURx doze state when the PCR component of the WUR non-AP STA is in doze state. (#984)

 TGax editor: Change 11.2.3.1 General as follows: (Track change on)